Leica Q Typ 116 vs Nikon P900

 It is notable that the Q Typ 116 has a hotshoe, while the P900 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the Q Typ 116 and the P900 have been discontinued, but can regularly be found used on eBay.
-The P900 was replaced by the Nikon P1000, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Nikon P900 Manual.
+Both the Q Typ 116 and the P900 have been discontinued, but can regularly be found used on ebay.
+The P900 was replaced by the Nikon P950, while the Q Typ 116 was followed by the Leica Q2.
+Further information on the features and operation of the Q Typ 116 and P900 can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Nikon P900 Manual.

 So what is the bottom line?
 Is the Leica Q Typ 116 better than the Nikon P900 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.